Every week there will be a very short quiz on the texts and lectures, which you must pass.

 - You have paper and pen ready, to write and hand in your quiz answers.

-With the exception of the first week’s quizzes (which will be more or a trial run), again you need to pass each week’s class, proving thereby that you are indeed keeping up with the work.
+With the exception of the first week’s quizzes (which will be more of a trial run), again you need to pass each week’s quiz, proving thereby that you are indeed keeping up with the work.

 Note that to pass, you do not necessarily have to get 100% on each quiz.
 But again, the questions are designed to be very easy and obvious for anyone who has read the texts and watched the videos.